-Following an application process, a small team of mappers, technologists, designers, and risk experts in each of the selected cities receives funding, targeted training, targeted training, technical support, and mentorship throughout the year of work to:
+Following an application process, a small team of mappers, technologists, designers, and risk experts in each of the selected cities receives funding, targeted training, technical support, and mentorship throughout the year of work to:

 - create and/or compile open spatial data on the built environment, critical infrastructure, and natural hazards;

 - develop targeted systems and tools to assist key stakeholders to utilize risk information; and

 - support local capacity-building and institutional development necessary for designing and implementing evidence-driven urban resilience interventions.